 ‘Boats’ is a word search stenciled on the floor of the main gallery space.
 The letters and lines were drawn on with plaster — the same material used to make the heavy plaster casts has now become ethereal and weightless.
 Visitors were provided with a list of categories and invited to search for the words as they walked on the work.

 ‘Benua Dalam/Inner Continents’ is a series of plaster casts, in shades of pale pink, made by pouring plaster into different sized plastic bags.
-Each piece has a text or body organ transferred onto its flat top surface.
-I thought of the words as floating continents within the body, mingling amongst the internal organs.
+Each piece has a text or body organ printed on its flat top surface.
+I thought of the words as floating continents within the body, mingling among internal organs.
+View the whole series here.

-I also developed a series of collaged drawings, making shapes using the tops of the ‘Benua Dalam/Inner Continents’ plaster casts.
-The collages are made from coloured crepe paper, then held out in the rain during a tropical storm.
+I also developed a series of collages and drawings, using shapes traced from the tops of the plaster casts.
+The collages were made with coloured crepe paper, and held out in the rain during a tropical storm.
 You can view all the drawings here.